migueravila/MiguelRAvila/README.md

 - 📖 Love reading about philosophy.

 > Aim for the moon.
 If you miss, you may hit a star. 🌟
->   - W. Clement Stone
+>   - -W. Clement Stone
 ---